xpack/web-jekyll/index.md

-Provide a set of tools to manage, configure and build complex, package based, multi-target (multi-architecture, multi-board, multi-toolchain) projects, intended to **enhance code sharing** and **reusing** during the life cycle of libraries and applications, with an emphasis on C/C++ and embedded.
+Provide a set of tools to manage, configure and build complex, package based, multi-target (multi-architecture, multi-board, multi-toolchain) projects, intended to **enhance code sharing** and **reusing** during the life cycle of libraries and applications, with an emphasis on C/C++ and bare-metal embedded.

 ## xPacks overview